Byteology-LLC/MultipleDbContextDemo/readme.md

-Using Multiple DbContexts within ABP Framework

 # Introduction

 As your organization grows and becomes more complex, you may find yourself with multiple database platforms servicing different needs.
 For example, maybe you want to leverage a NoSQL approach on your reporting entities to leverage the speed and dynamic object flexibility of that platform while maintaining your more structured data elements inside a traditional SQL solution.
 This article is designed to walk you through the basic steps to extend your ABP Framework solution and to take advantage of a multi-database architecture.
 ## Source Code
-The source code for this application can be found on GitHub.
+The source code for this application can be found on [GitHub](https://github.com/Byteology-LLC/MultipleDbContextDemo).

----

 # Requirements
 The following tools are needed to run the solution:
 - .NET 6.0 SDK
 - MongoDB Server (with MongoDb Compass)
 - SQL Server (with SQL Server Management Studio)

----

 # Development
 ## Create the project